katiektea/100-days-of-code/log.md

 It's a Sunday but I really wanted to sit down and do some revision, continue with coding to create Responsive Design.

-Started a new project today.
+Started a new JS project today.
+JS concepts that were used in the project involved:

+DOM Manipulation
+Control Structures
+Array.forEach()
+JavaScript CSS Manipulation
+eventListeners
+Immediately Invoked Function Expressions

+**Thoughts**
+I feel like I should be more specific with what I'm writing or logging down.
+More specific detail of what I was coding.
+E.g. the JS project, what concepts were involved etc

 ------------------------------------------------------------------